PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 48 of a `walk.js` file in one of our sub-dependencies.
 We have found our bottleneck.

 > #### The Optimization Workflow ![](../tip.png)
-> We've now covered step 3 of the Optimization Workflow: Find the bottlneck.
+> We've now covered step 3 of the Optimization Workflow: Find the bottleneck.
 We've used the flamegraph structure and color coding to  quickly understand where the slowest part of our server is.

 > #### What's the cause? ![](../tip.png)
 > Figured out what the root cause is?
 Check the There's more section of this recipe to find out!